berkmancenter/wiki-lookback/readme.md

 Lookback is the sister project to UTurn which is used to revert the wiki to that point in time.

+## Reverting

+If you would like to permanently revert the wiki, please consider using [UTurn](https://github.com/berkmancenter/wiki-uturn).

 ## Implementation details

 Lookback is implemented as a MediaWiki Gadget.
 It consists of 1 javascript file.